Winnerdevil/Sentiment-Movie-Analysis/README.md

  # This Project
  In this project on ***Sentiment-Movie-Analysis*** we have trained the model using nltk's movie_reviews training set and then try to predict the nature of the reviews given to a movie.

- We have also printed the probablilty of getting a negative reviews and positive reviews at last.
+ We have also printed the probabililty of getting a negative reviews and positive reviews at last.
  # Training Set
 We have use the NLTK’s movie_reviews corpus as our training data.
 The movie_reviews corpus contains 2K movie reviews with it's classification.
 It is been given by Pang, Lee.

 In the movie_reviews corpus they have already classifies the two category named positive and negative.
 So it is easy to work on this data.

 # Feature Extraction
-Feature Extraction is the proccess of learning, the model/classifier to classify the particular text into its category(here, positive and negative).
+Feature Extraction is the process of learning, the model/classifier to classify the particular text into its category(here, positive and negative).
 And there can be many features to train the model/classifier.

 So, in this project ***Bag of words*** feature is used.